nozwock/tale-of-immortal-mods/docs/NOTES.md

     Originally made by sinai-dev but the repo seems to be down so the above is a backup.

 ## General
+There's an `Example.cs` at `<Game Folder>/Mod/modFQA/代码编写教程/ModMain/Example/` that goes over some of the game's API.

 Your mod's entry point is the `ModMain.Init()` method under the namespace specified in `.modNamespace` of `ModData.cache`, and the destructor method is `ModMain.Destroy()`.
 Both of them alonside the class must be `public`.